Telicent-io/telicent-core-charts/charts/telicent-core/charts/search-ui/README.md

 ### Global Parameters

 Contains global parameters; these parameters are mirrored within the Telicent core umbrella chart
-Note: only global parameters used within this chart, will be listed below
+Note: Only global parameters used within this chart will be listed below

 | Name                                | Description                                                                       | Value              |
 | ----------------------------------- | --------------------------------------------------------------------------------- | ------------------ |